-The Redwood Coast Energy Watch is a local government partnership of the Redwood Coast Energy Authority and Pacific Gas and Electric Company which was created in 2006 to help Humboldt County utility customers lower their energy bills and enjoy a cleaner environment.
+Redwood Coast Energy Watch is a partnership of the Redwood Coast Energy Authority and Pacific Gas and Electric Company to help Humboldt County utility customers save energy, save money, and live more comfortably.

 The Energy Watch partnership:

-· Provides education, technical assistance, and direct installation services for the small commercial, public agency, and residential market sectors.
+- Provides education, technical assistance, and direct installation services for the commercial, residential, and government market sectors

-· Operates a toll-free Energy Answerline and Energy Resource Center which provides information, workshops, book and tool lending library, and technical assistance to the general public.
+- Operates an Energy Resource Center to host workshops, house a book and tool lending library, and provide phone and walk-in technical assistance to the general public

-Business Energy Efficiency Services: This turn-key program helps businesses reduce operating costs and improve their bottom line through energy efficiency projects.
-The program offers free, start-to-finish technical assistance and instant rebates to help reduce the cost of installing efficient lighting, refrigeration improvements and other energy efficiency measures.
-Learn more
+The Energy Watch program offers free, start-to-finish technical assistance and instant rebates to help reduce the cost of installing efficient lighting, refrigeration improvements, and other energy efficiency measures at businesses.

-Residential Services: This program helps Humboldt County residents increase the energy efficiency of their homes through home energy assessments and efficiency upgrades.
-Learn more
+The Energy Watch program helps Humboldt County residents increase the energy efficiency of their homes through home energy assessments and efficiency upgrades.

-Non-Profit Energy Efficiency Program: Available to local non-profit organizations, this program matches standard Energy Watch incentives and services with foundation funds.
+Available to local non-profit organizations, NEEP matches standard Energy Watch incentives and services with foundation funds.
 These combined funds often cover 75-100% of total project costs.
-Call 707-269-1700 for more details.
+Please call for more information.

-Public Agency Energy Efficiency: Provides public agencies with specialized assistance to identify energy efficiency opportunities, develop project specifications, secure financing, apply for incentives, and coordinate retrofits.
+The Energy Watch program provides public agencies with specialized assistance to identify energy efficiency opportunities, develop project specifications, secure financing, apply for incentives, and coordinate retrofits.

 Funding is limited.
 Services and incentives are provided on a first-come first-served basis and only while funding lasts.
 California consumers are not obligated to purchase any full-fee service or other service not funded by this program.
 This program is funded by California utility customers and administered by PG&E under the auspices of the California Public Utilities Commission.